Last updated

 commands in the background that:

-Open port 8080 to any VM's having the tag
+Open port 8080 to any VM's with the tag burla-cluster-node

 Once installed, simply point your client at the new burla cluster by setting the enviroinment variable BURLA_API_URL

-to the url of the cloud run service that was just deployed. burla install
+to the URL of the cloud run service that was just deployed.

-will print this url as well a short quickstart when finished.
+command will print this URL as well a short quickstart when finished.

-Questions?
-Schedule a call with us, or email jake@burla.dev.
+Questions? , or email jake@burla.dev.
 We're always happy to talk.